Chinese Journal of Organic Chemistry ›› 2026, Vol. 46 ›› Issue (5): 1795-1812.DOI: 10.6023/cjoc202511025 Previous Articles Next Articles

 Recent Progress in Ruthenium-Catalyzed Asymmetric Functionalization of C(sp²)—H Bonds

-1. Jiangxi Province Key Laboratory of Synthetic Pharmaceutical Chemistry, Gannan Normal University, Ganzhou 341000
+1. Jiangxi Province Key Laboratory of Synthetic Pharmaceutical Chemistry, College of Chemistry and Materials Science, Gannan Normal University, Ganzhou, Jiangxi 341000

 • Supported by:

-C-H bond activation has emerged as a powerful and sustainable strategy for organic synthesis, as it avoids substrate pre-functionalization and offers simplicity, efficiency, and environmental friendliness.
-Compared to noble metals like palladium, rhodium, and iridium, ruthenium catalysts are more cost-effective, stable, and readily accessible, positioning them as highly promising for C-H activation.
-Ruthenium-catalyzed asymmetric C-H functionalization provides a versatile route to structurally diverse chiral molecules.
-This progress of asymmetric C(sp2)-H bond functionalization in recent years is dicussed, classified by asymmetric induced reaction strategies.
-The reaction scope, functional group tolerance, reaction mechanisms, and limitations of these methods were covered, and the future outlook and existing challenges are also provided.
+C—H bond activation has emerged as a powerful and sustainable strategy for organic synthesis, as it avoids substrate pre-functionalization and offers simplicity, efficiency, and environmental friendliness.
+Compared with noble metals such as palladium, rhodium and iridium, ruthenium catalysts are more cost-effective, stable, and readily accessible, thus holding great potential for C—H activation reactions.
+Ruthenium-catalyzed asymmetric C—H functionalization provides a versatile route to structurally diverse chiral molecules.
+The progress of asymmetric C(sp2)—H bond functionalization in recent years is dicussed by categorizing asymmetric induction approaches.
+The reaction scope, functional group tolerance, reaction mechanisms, and limitations of these methods are summarized.
+The future outlook and existing challenges are also provided.